corcorana/restingIAF/iaf_manu.md

 | *maxDiff* | 1.13 | 0.78 | 0.68 | 0.40 | 0.40 | 0.15 | 0.16 | 0.15 |
 | *n shift* | 25 | 19 | 10 | 3 | 5 | 0 | 0 | 0 |

-Although we were interested in observing how the SGF technique performed in comparison to the `pwelch` function on which it depends, this was not a primary concern of the present analysis.
+Although we were interested in observing how the SGF technique performed in comparison to the `pwelch` function on which it depends, this was not of primary concern to the present analysis.
-This was because one should expect the `pwelch` routine to perform well in cases where the alpha-band consists of only one dominiant frequency component, especially if the SNR is relatively high (recall that the primary motivation for the SGF approach is to resolve IAF estimates when more ambiguous, problematic spectral conditions obtain; e.g., split-peaks).
+This was because one should expect the `pwelch` routine to perform well in cases where the alpha-band consists of only one dominiant frequency component, especially if the SNR is relatively high (recall that the primary motivation for the SGF approach is to resolve IAF estimates when more ambiguous - and thus problematic - spectral conditions obtain; e.g., split-peaks).
 To give a flavour of how smoothing influenced `pwelch` PSD estimates, a random selection of the PSD estimates produced by both methods is illustrated in [Fig_snr](#snr).
 We note that the SGF resulted in a distorted estimate of the true PAF in the SNR = 0.05 simulation depicted in the top left panel of [Fig_snr](#snr) (indeed, this is one case where the standard `pwelch` estimation routine would in fact be preferable in virtue of its superior PAF estimate).
 The SNR = 0.10 simulation however shows the potential advantage of the SGF technique.
-In this case, the SGF renders a veridical estimate of the underlying alpha component, which otherwise would have been falsely resolved as a split-peak by `pwelch`.
+In this case, the SGF renders a veridical estimate of the underlying alpha component, which otherwise would have been falsely resolved (and rejected) as a split-peak using `pwelch`.
-At higher SNRs, the two techniques produce identical PAF results (although the SGF attenuates peak height, as would be expected of a smoothing procedure).
+At higher SNRs, the two techniques produce identical PAF results (although the SGF attenuates peak height, as would be expected of a smoothing operation).

 ![*Fig_snr.* Synthetic channel spectra randomly selected from each simulated SNR condition.
 Blue functions represent PSD estimates generated by the standard MATLAB implementation of Welch's periodogram method (`pwelch`).
 Red functions signify outcome of subjecting `pwelch` estimates to the Savitzky-Golay filter (SGF) applied to the empirical data. $F\alpha$: The true frequency of the target alpha component. $PAF_{PW}$ and $PAF_{SG}$: Estimates of $F\alpha$ rendered by the `pwelch` and SGF methods, respectively.](figs/snr.png){#snr}

 Ten percent of the simulation data that failed to produce PAF estimates in the SNR = 0.05 condition were randomly selected for visual inspection to evaluate the source of these omissions.
-This analysis confirmed that the vast majority of sampled spectra lacked a distinct alpha peak (this was the case irrespective of which PSD estimation method was adopted).
+This analysis confirmed that the vast majority of sampled spectra lacked a distinct alpha peak (irrespective of the adopted PSD estimation method).
-Five of the spectra within this subset were found to have been rejected due to the appearance of more than one spectral peak within the alpha window (none of which were clearly dominant).
+Five of the spectra within this subset were rejected due to the appearance of more than one spectral peak within the alpha window (none of which were clearly dominant).
 Overall, it seems unlikely that any of these spectra would be considered to satisfy the criteria for PAF assignment as stipulated in section 1.1.<!-- AC: ? make plots available in supp mats -->
-Visual inspection of the most deviant 25 PAF estimates within the 0.05 SNR condition confirmed that SGF generated peaks generally tracked their corresponding `pwelch` counterparts closely.
+Visual inspection of the 25 PAF estimates that deviated most from their target frequencies within the 0.05 SNR condition confirmed that SGF estimates generally tracked their corresponding `pwelch` counterparts closely.
 Where smoothed estimates were relatively distorted (i.e. displaced into a neighbouring frequency bin due to the influence of spurious local fluctuations), the more accurate `pwelch` estimate was by the same token disadvantaged by having to compete with these nearby spectral subpeaks.
-For the most part, then, the least accurate estimates rendered via the SGF technique did not appear to be substantially worse than what would have been estimated via the `pwelch` technique alone.
+For the most part, then, the least accurate estimates rendered via the SGF technique did not appear to be substantially worse than what would otherwise have been estimated via the `pwelch` technique.

 In sum, this preliminary analysis provides strong initial evidence that the SGF method generally furnishes highly accurate estimates of the PAF when a singular alpha component is present within the PSD.
 This degree of accuracy is maintained even at relatively low levels of SNR, although reliable resolution of low powered spectral peaks amidst background noise becomes more challenging when SNR drops below 0.15 (at least when the SGF technique is implemented with the same parameters as those used in our analysis of the empirical EEG data).
 Diminished sensitivity at low levels of SNR seems to derive from a generic reduction in the capacity of the underlying `pwelch` routine to accurately extract low powered alpha components under such conditions, rather than any specific deficiency of the SGF procedure per se.

+#### 3.2.2 Simulated multi-channel datasets

 <!--
 sims